 The hub of computing activities serving the academic programs at WSSU is the V. K. Newell Academic Computer Center, located on the lower level of the Computer Science Facility.
 The computer complex is a major resource for instructional activities and provides university-wide computing support for research, academic work, and computer skills development.
 The Academic Computer Center is an open facility which supports the entire university student community.
 The computers are connected to the campus network as well as to the Internet and students can use the facility for general computing activities 24 hours a day, seven days a week during academic sessions.

 The Academic Computer Center provides the WSSU community with state-of-the-art computing equipment and services.
-The Center has more than 40 personal computers on a fast Ethernet-based network supported by several Microsoft servers, a commercial quality laser printer providing high-speed printing and a color flatbed scanner—everything students need for professional looking documents.
+The Center has more that 40 personal computers on a fast Ethernet-based network supported by several Microsoft servers, a commercial quality laser printer providing high-speed printing and a color flatbed scanner—everything students need for professional looking documents.
 The Center also provides group workstations and other general office equipment to better assist the WSSU community in completing projects.
 Software support for general university use is met by a variety of application packages which include programming language interpreters, compilers, statistical software and office productivity applications.
 All computers provide access to programming languages (Visual BASIC, Visual C++, Visual J++), application packages (word processing, spreadsheet, presentation graphics, database) and other services like multimedia utilities, disk utilities, web design, desktop publishing, email, web portals and statistical analysis tools.

 The Center’s staff is on hand 24 hours a day, seven days a week to assist patrons with computer, equipment, and printing needs.
 Our trained staff enables the Center to operate around the clock throughout the fall, spring and summer sessions.
 The Center serves about 5,000 students each month.